feup-infolab/dendro-install/README.md

 8. **Access your new Dendro installation**
 	* Dendro can be accessed on your browser through the following address: [http://192.168.56.200:3001]()
 		* (if you did not change the `constants.sh` file in step **5**).
+	* The default credentials for the administrator are:
+		`user: admin`
+		`password: admintest123`

 ##Dependencies